truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

 # Building the Spring application

 You can now start building the first application.
-We will create a `Hello world` application, that exposes an endpoint The application can evolve later, but let's keep it simple and build it step by step.
+We will create a `Hello world` application, that exposes an endpoint.
+The application can evolve later, but let's keep it simple and build it step by step.
 Just like software development should be done gradually, deploying your application with short iterations shortens the feedback loop.
 Detect bugs as soon as they appear to reduce the time needed to fix it.

 ## Create the application backend